 Patients in the ablation group had repeat biopsy within 12 months.
-Our series had 15% local persistent disease, and in the absence of metastatic disease were offered repeat ablation.
-Thus, the majority of treatment failure in the ablation group were systemic in nature.
-Since the salvage ablation cohorts were screened only with computerized axial tomography and radionucleotide bone scans prior to ablation, the systemic failure rate should improve with better staging modalities such as positron emission tomography (PET), especially when contemporary radionuclide tracers such as Prostate Specific Membrane Antigen (PSMA) are used.
-Hopefully this can result in further reduction in the detection of occult metastatic disease, thereby refining the patient selection process for local salvage ablative procedures, whilst improving the overall success rate of local salvage therapies.
+Our series had 15% local persistent disease22 and, in the absence of metastatic disease, were offered repeat ablation.
+Thus, most of the treatment failures in the ablation group were systemic in nature.
+Since the salvage ablation cohorts were screened only with computerized axial tomography and radionucleotide bone scans prior to ablation, the systemic failure rate should improve with better staging modalities, such as positron emission tomography (PET), especially when contemporary radionuclide tracers like prostate-specific membrane antigen (PSMA) are used.
+Hopefully this can result in further reduction in the detection of occult metastatic disease,23 thereby refining the patient selection process for local salvage ablative procedures while improving the overall success rate of local salvage therapies.

-Selection of an ideal patient who would benefit most from salvage therapies is key to avoid side-effects of local ablation whilst also preventing systemic progression.
+Selection of an ideal patient who would benefit most from salvage therapies is key to avoid side effects of local ablation while also preventing systemic progression.
 Previous studies have shown pre-salvage Gleason score and PSA were useful in predicting treatment response to the salvage therapy.
-Similarly, once salvage cryotherapy treatment was administered, a lower PSA nadir predicted decreased biochemical recurrence.
+Similarly, once salvage cryotherapy treatment was administered, a lower PSA nadir predicted decreased biochemical recurrence.^{5,24}

+Limitations

 There are several limitations to the study.
-Limitations specific to the NST cohort described previously include heterogeneity within the cohort with regards to treatment regimen.
-The heterogeneity within the cohort has been highlighted as a concern especially with one site potentially over-classifying CSS.
-Likewise, the limitations of salvation ablation group include the retrospective and single-surgeon nature of this study.
-Furthermore, data on salvage ADT with the NST group were not available.
-There is a very low chance of the NST group undergoing further local therapy that was not captured.
-However, salvage ablation was not readily available to our NST population.
+Limitations specific to the NST cohort described previously include heterogeneity within the cohort with regards to treatment regimen.11 The heterogeneity within the cohort has been highlighted as a concern, especially with one site potentially overclassifying CSS.
+Likewise, the limitations of salvation ablation group include the retrospective and single-surgeon nature of this study.10 Furthermore, data on salvage ADT with the NST group were not available.
+There is a very low chance of the NST group undergoing further local therapy that was not captured; however, salvage ablation was not readily available to our NST population.

 Comorbidity data was not available for the NST and not included in the propensity-score model.
 This would impact the comparisons between the cohorts for the OS.
-The cohort sizes, follow-up duration and treatment time were different.
+The cohort sizes, followup duration, and treatment time were different.
 The sCT and sHIFU were done in sequential eras, hence the groups were not merged into a larger single group.
 Furthermore, the primary analyses compared patients from date of radiation.

-Within the ablation group there could be a selection bias, as some of the patients eligible for ablation may have died prior to selection.
+Within the ablation group, there could be a selection bias, as some of the patients eligible for ablation may have died prior to selection.
 This was attempted to be corrected with comparing the groups from date of biochemical failure in the NST group and date of ablation therapy (date of biochemical failure for salvage group was not available for all patients).
 The analyses results were similar, thus indicating the selection bias as likely having minimal impact.

-During the study period from 1994 to present, there has been significant amount of changes in prostate cancer management, including some of the propensity score matching variables such as Gleason score, thus making the results hypothesis generating.
+During the study period from 1994 to present, there have been significant changes in prostate cancer management, including some of the propensity-score matching variables, such as Gleason score, thus making the results hypothesisgenerating.
 To overcome the limitations of the study (vide supra), a prospective external validation is vital.
-However, recruiting such patients in a timely manner may not be feasible, with both the paucity of appropriate patients and long follow up duration required for oncological end points to reach.
-Furthermore, a prospective study of such duration would be similarly affected by future modifications in prostate cancer management in the nonsalvage treatment cohort.
+However, recruiting such patients in a timely manner may not be feasible, with both the paucity of appropriate patients and long followup duration required for oncological endpoints to be reached.
+Furthermore, a prospective study of such duration would be similarly affected by future modifications in prostate cancer management in the NST cohort.
 Therefore, the authors chose to take advantage of the long followup from our prospectively accrued local salvage cohort and attempted to address some of the deficiencies with propensity-score matching, albeit with the limitations discussed.